Home 9 Countries 9 Wild Cats of Europe

 wild cats europe overview

-A long time ago, Europe was home to many different species of wild cats.
+Europe was once home to many different species of wild cats.
 Today, only three European wild cats are native to the area: the European wildcat, the Eurasian lynx, and the Iberian lynx.

 Europe is a continent bordered by the Arctic Ocean, Atlantic Ocean, and Mediterranean Sea.
 It covers almost 4 million miles—2% of the surface of Earth.
 Approximately 11% of the world’s population lives in Europe.

-Europe’s geography ranges from picturesque beaches to majestic mountains and everything in between.
+Europe’s geography ranges from beaches to mountains and everything in between.
 The climate is relatively temperate, with distinct seasonal changes.

 Here are all of the countries that are part of Europe: